Simple vs Compound Interest: Key Differences

 Compound interest

 Compound interest is calculated on the principal and all previously earned interest.
-Formula:
+The formula is:

 A = P × (1 + r/n)n×t